dstrueber/multicda/README.md

 ```

 We can inspect the reported results in more detail, which is supported by the provided API.
-The results are represented by ° Spans°, where a Span consists of a graph and its mappings to the two rules from the given rule pair.
+The results are represented by *Spans*, where a Span consists of a graph and its mappings to the two rules from the given rule pair.

 For example, to inspect the nodes in the results on the coarse-grained level, add the following lines after line 128:

 ```
 for (Span span : result) {